odersky/sips/drafts/inlinemacros.md

     def macro[Repr, Result]
       (body: implicit scala.meta.macros.Context => Repr)
-      (implicit ev: scala.meta.macros.Unmetafy[Repr, Result]): Result = ???
+      (implicit ev: scala.meta.macros.Metafy[Result, Repr]): Result = ???

-The `scala.meta.macros.Unmetafy` type class encodes a type-level function that brings types one meta level down:
+The `scala.meta.macros.Metafy` type class encodes a type-level function that brings types one meta level up:
-  * A type of terms of type T, `scala.meta.Term[T]`, becomes `T`.
+   * A non-inline type `T` becomes `scala.meta.Term`.
-  * A normal type `T` becomes `inline T`.
+   * An inline type `inline T` becomes `T`.
-  * A normal type with type arguments is handled recursively.
-So if a macro body returned a list of type `List[(String, scala.meta.Term[T])]`, the type of the expression itself would be `inline List[inline (inline String, T)]`.
+   * An inline type with several levels of `inline` is handled analogously.
+For instance, a type like `inline (inline Int, Boolean) => String` would become `(Int, scala.meta.Term) => scala.meta.Term`.

 The `scala.meta.macros.Context` implicit value defines the reflection API available inside macro bodies, and `scala.meta.Term` is one of its members.
 Full description of the functionality exposed by `scala.meta` is outside of the scope of this proposal.

-Macro expressions can be used with their type arguments omitted, in which case their type is inferred from the type of their bodies according to the `Unmetafy` type function.
-This is an appealing concept in theory, but in reality we have to account for the fact that it is typical to write metaprograms that return untyped trees, e.g. `inline def async[T](x: T): T = macro { ...; q"..." }`.
-In order not to impose unnecessary boilerplate on macro authors, we allow that, and in that case we infer the type of the macro expression from its expected type, e.g. `T` in the example above.
+Macro expressions can be used with their type arguments omitted, in which case the type arguments are inferred from the expected type with `Result` becoming equal to the expected type and `Repr` calculated by the Metafy type function.
+For example, in `inline def async[T](x: T): T = macro { ...; q"..." }`, inference results in `Repr = scala.meta.Term` and `Result = T`.
 If a macro expression requires such kind of type inference, then it is not allowed to use it in the context where an expected type is unspecified, e.g. omitting the return type `T` of the inline method in the example above is prohibited.

 Macro bodies can only reference the following names in their environment: